Jared-Richard/Jared-Richard.github.io/_posts/2019-01-25-higgs-hunter-aske-project.md

 Before presenting my project at the celebration assembly, I sat a viva examination with an external Physics professor to discuss the scope of my project.
 Below are his comments:

+This research was an extension of my submission for the Oxford Physics 'Higgs Hunters' competition.
+As a result of being selected as a winner, I was honoured to be invited to present my findings over a two day conference at Oxford.
+Here is a video of the event:

+{% include youtubePlayer.html id="E7JP_P9-jX0" %}